jill-k/school-staff-demographics/README.md

 Ziv Schwartz & Jill Kahane

 <h1>Final Project</h1>
 We used Jupyter notebooks to check out our data and conduct our analysis.
-All files are linked below, and can be found with our master data files in the student, staff, acs, and analysis folders.
+All files are linked below, or can be found with our master data files in the student, staff, acs, and analysis folders.

 <h3>Link to Analysis</h3>

-We focused on Questions 1-3 in our project proposal, and our analysis can be found at the link below.
+We focused our analysis on the four questions outlined in our final project proposal.
+Our investigation can be found at the link below:
 <ul>
 <li><a href = "https://github.com/jill-k/school-staff-demographics/blob/master/analysis/School%20Staff%20Analysis.ipynb">School Staff Analysis</a></li>
 </ul>